 For years, there’s been brewing tension between dog breeders, veterinarians, animal rights activists, and even lawmakers over pugs and similar dogs.

 Many breeders and breeding clubs insist that current guidelines are enough to eventually steer these dogs to a healthier shape or that there isn’t much of a problem at all.
-But at least one veterinary organization in the UK now tries to discourage people from buying or popularizing these dogs.
+But at least one veterinary organization in the UK now tries to discourage people from buying or popularizing them.
 Recently, the Netherlands implemented the strictest regulations on the breeding of brachycephalic dogs, in what some have called an effective ban within the country.
 Meanwhile, a small segment of breeders are experimenting with so-called “retropugs”—dogs that more closely resemble the pug in its earliest years as an established breed, centuries ago.

 All of this leaves me to ask: Is there a future in which the pug can be saved from the devastating genetic fate that our meddling hands created?
 And what would that future look like?